mamekudz/extended-watchy-starfield-main/README.md

 * sun display based on north or south hemisphere (left to right or right to left)
 * sun display shows no data while polar winter or polar sun position in polar summer if geocoordinates indicates a polar position.
 * 24 Hour Display and imperial units are now configurable in settings.h.
+* Season indicator: Display of the local season as vertical text, display of the astronomical season as an arrow on the scale (0° to 360°)

 All basic configurations can be done in settings.h.